-Since October 01, 2017, CDC has reported antigenic characterization results from four influenza A (H3N2) viruses, zero influenza A (H1N1) viruses and one influenza B virus received from the Texas Department of State Health Services (DSHS) Laboratory, the Dallas County Health and Human Services Laboratory Response Network (LRN) Laboratory, and the San Antonio LRN Laboratory.
+Since October 01, 2017, CDC has reported antigenic characterization results from eight influenza A (H3N2) viruses, five influenza A (H1N1) viruses and five influenza B virus received from the Texas Department of State Health Services (DSHS) Laboratory, the Dallas County Health and Human Services Laboratory Response Network (LRN) Laboratory, and the San Antonio LRN Laboratory.
 The DSHS Laboratory and the two LRN laboratories send a representative sample of influenza viruses to the CDC throughout the flu season.

-Influenza A (H3N2) [4]
+Influenza A (H3N2) [8]

-• Four (100.0%) viruses were related to A/Hong Kong/4801/2014 virus, the influenza A (H3N2) component of the 2017-2018 Northern Hemisphere influenza vaccine.
+• Eight (100.0%) viruses were related to A/Hong Kong/4801/2014 virus, the influenza A (H3N2) component of the 2017-2018 Northern Hemisphere influenza vaccine.

-Influenza A (H1N1) [0]
+Influenza A (H1N1) [5]